alburycatalina/html_tutorial/2_Intro.md

 HTML: hypertext markup language
 * Backbone of the web
 * Describes the stucture of a webpage
-* Labels pieces of content (thisi is a heade, this is text body, etc.)
+* Labels pieces of content (this is a heade, this is text body, etc.)

 ### HTML Elements

 Defined by start tag, some content, and an end tag.
-These can be nested within each other
+These can be nested within each other.

 ```
 <tagname>Content goes here...</tagname>